 The actual price of a barrel of oil is constantly changing, since oil is a commodity that is traded on the futures market.
 Buying and selling oil futures is called speculating, because you're making trades based on expectations of future supply and demand.

-So if gasoline prices are largely at the mercy of global fluctuations in supply and demand (plus the occasional pandemic), what can a president actually do, if anything, to influence gas prices?
+So if gasoline prices are largely at the mercy of global fluctuations in supply and demand, what can a president actually do, if anything, to influence gas prices?
 Find out next.

 Advertisement